ansys/pyansys-dev-guide/doc/source/overview/contributing.rst

 Reporting Bugs
 --------------
-If you encounter a bug or your workflow crashes while using a PyAnsys library, please create an issue on the `issues`_ page for the respective PyAnsys library and tag it with an appropriate label so that it can be promptly addressed.
+If you encounter a bug or your workflow crashes while using a PyAnsys library, please create an issue on the issues page of the respective PyAnsys library and tag it with an appropriate label so that it can be promptly addressed.
 When reporting an issue, be as descriptive as possible so that the issue can be reproduced.
 Whenever possible, provide a traceback, screenshot, and sample files to help us address the issue.

-.. _issues:

 Issues
 ------